History of Los Angeles International Airport: 1946–1960: "Intermediate Facilities"

 After the end of the war, four temporary terminals called the "Intermediate Facilities" were quickly erected on the north side of the airport and on December 9, 1946, American Airlines, Trans World Airlines (TWA), United Airlines, Southwest Airways and Western Airlines began passenger operations at the airport.
 Pan American Airways (Pan Am) made the move in January 1947.

 The airport was renamed Los Angeles International Airport in 1949.

 Sepulveda Boulevard was rerouted c.
 1950 to loop around the west ends of the extended east–west runways (now runways 25L and 25R), which by November 1950 were 6000 ft long.
 The Airport Tunnel was completed in 1953 allowing Sepulveda Boulevard to revert to straight and pass beneath the two runways; it was the first tunnel of its kind.
 For the next few years the two runways were 8500 ft long.

 The temporary terminals would remain in place for 15 years, but quickly became inadequate, especially as other cities invested in modern facilities.
 Airport leaders once again convinced voters to back a $59 million bond on June 5, 1956.

 On July 10, 1956, Boeing's 707 prototype (the 367-80) visited LAX.
 The Los Angeles Times said it was its first appearance at a "commercial airport" outside the Seattle area.

 The April 1957 Official Airline Guide showed 66 weekday departures on United Airlines, 32 American Airlines, 32 Western Airlines, 27 TWA, nine Southwest, five Bonanza Air Lines and three Mexicana Airlines; also 22 flights a week on Pan American World Airways and five a week on Scandinavian Airlines (the only direct flights from California to Europe).

 American Airlines' 707-123s flew the first jet passengers out of LAX to New York in January 1959; the first wide-body jets were TWA's Boeing 747s to New York in early 1970.

 In 1958, the architecture firm Pereira & Luckman was contracted to plan the re-design of the airport for the "jet age".
-The plan, developed with architects Welton Becket and Paul Williams, called for a series of terminals and parking structures in the central portion of the property, with these buildings connected at the center by a huge steel-and-glass dome.
+The plan, developed with architects Welton Becket, Paul Williams, and senior architect of the Department of Airports Nicholas M. Cirino, called for a series of terminals and parking structures in the central portion of the property, with these buildings connected at the center by a huge steel-and-glass dome.
 The dome was never built but the Theme Building built in the central area became a focal point visible to people coming to the airport.